onaraighl/waveFlume/model1/README.md

-Requires the user to run /data/calculateFreeSurface.m and for the space-time array eta\_array

-to be available on the command line, together with the vector of space points xx and the vector

-of time points t.
+Requires the user to run /data/calculateFreeSurface.m and for the space-time array eta_array to be available on the command line, together with the vector of space points xx and the vector of time points t.

+# fit_profile_data

-Running  fit\_profile\_data.m gives non-linear least-squares fit.
+Running  fit_profile_data.m gives non-linear least-squares fit.

 Output variables: